evantimms/jsoc_frontend_interview/README.md

 - Attacks can match more than one priority.
 If an attack has multiple priorities, they should show up for all the appropriate priorities.
 - The general design is up to you, it does not need to be super fancy but should be intuitively understood by our users.

-## Part 2

-The user base loves the new priority feature, congratulations!
-However, we are getting feedback that there needs to be an easier way to look for attacks.
-The next feature we are planning is to add some basic search functionality which allows a user to search for a job via the impact level, or the threat actor.

-#### The ask is the following:

-1. Add a search components to the UI above the attack list.
-The component should be a text box where the user can only enter alphanumeric characeters.
-2. Add a dropdown with the selections Low, Medium and High.
-The user may only select one at a time.
-When a user selects an item, it should show the attacks that correspond to an asset impact of low, medium, or high.

-Notes:

-- We can repurpose our clear button from part one to clear the search filters in part two.
-- A user can use the filters from part one in combination with the filters in part two.